gcr07/SmartContracts-ETH/README.md

 ## Library

 A library is a special type of contract in Solidity.
 One of the things it is useful for is to attach functions to native data types.
+>First we have the library keyword — libraries are similar to contracts but with a few differences.
+For our purposes, libraries allow us to use the using keyword, which automatically tacks on all of the library's methods to another data type: